 How often do we think about money?
 I don’t mean how we make it, save it, or spend it, but how it works.
 If you have a twenty-dollar bill sitting on the table, it appears to be a flat, inanimate object.
 However, money is not a stagnant object.
-It has a liquidity that is very robust and an understanding of how this works with your investments allows you to make better decisions about how to make you money work for you.
+It has a liquidity that is very robust and an understanding of how this works with your investments allows you to make better decisions about how to make your money work for you.
+You must know these top three money principles as investment basics to make your money work much harder for you.

 Money is always on the move.
 In your mind, you might think you have your money just sitting in a bank CD or a brokerage account, but that is a fallacy.
 A basic principle of money is that money in motion creates more money.
 This is the velocity of money and banks understand this principle to thrive and increase their worth.